 The HD polish makes an already pretty game almost comically gorgeous.
 The late game “triforce” quest is much more streamlined.
 Sailing has been sped up and you can change wind direction in a flash.
 But most importantly, the sea chart map is always on the Gamepad screen!
 This adds so much ease (and fun!) to sailing around the Great Sea and finding the “X” on the treasure charts.
 You can even use a Pro Controller to control Link while viewing the map on the Gamepad.
 Brilliant!

 I adore Pikmin 3.
-It was the first entry in the series I played (I did track down and play the first two games with improved motion controls, but the third remains my favorite!)
+It was the first entry in the series I played (I did track down and play the first two games with improved motion controls on the Wii, but the third remains my favorite!)
 The art design in the game is spectacular, the mechanics are fun and challenging without being overwhelming, and it’s a joy to control.

 Though there is a multitude of options available for said controls, for me there’s a clear best choice.
 That’s the Wii remote and nunchuck in hand, with the Wii U gamepad laying on the floor.
 The Wii remote (with MotionPlus!) gives pinpoint accuracy with where to direct your Pikmin for maximum efficiency.
 And the gamepad turns into the “KopPad” for a whole slew of useful features!
 You’ve got a map, a radar, info about your Pikmin, and even an in-game camera!
 Plus much more!
 It almost feels like you’ve set up a miniature “command center”, which seems appropriate for a game about space exploration.